Marketing mix refers to the different elements involved in the marketing of a good or service- the 4 P’s- Product, Price, Promotion and Place.

 At these different stages, the product will need different marketing decisions/strategies in terms of the 4Ps.

-Extension strategies: marketing techniques used to extend the maturity stage of a product (keep the product in the market):
+Extension strategies: marketing techniques used to extend the maturity stage of a product (to keep the product in the market):

 - Finding new markets for the product

 - Redesigning the product or the packaging to improve its appeal to consumers